Since it’s my hometown, lots of people ask me, is Gettysburg worth visiting?

 You can find out a lot about the history of the town with a downtown walking tour.

 If you enjoy history, nature, ghost hunting, shopping, hiking, exploring, learning new things and eating, then you have lots of answers to the question, Is Gettysburg worth visiting.

 What Is The Closest City To Gettysburg?

 Gettysburg is located in southcentral Pennsylvania, just 10 miles from the Maryland line.

 However, Gettysburg is in close proximity to New York City (less than 4 hours); Philadelphia (less than 3 hours); Baltimore (90 minutes); and Washington D.C.
 (90 minutes), all of which have major airports.

 Wrap-Up Of Is Gettysburg Worth Visiting?

 As you can see, there is a lot more to Gettysburg than just its Civil War history.
-The six activities above did not even include the Battlefield itself or the many Museums in Gettysburg that are fun for young and old alike.
+The nine activities above did not even include the Battlefield itself or the many Museums in Gettysburg that are fun for young and old alike.

 Whether you want to spend a Romantic Weekend in the town at a local Bed and Breakfast, explore the surrounding countryside, or walk around downtown Gettysburg, you will find plenty of activities to fill your day.

 I hope this post helped answer the question, Is Gettysburg worth visiting?
 Even though it’s a small town, Gettysburg offers a variety of things to see and do.